jeremylevy/comet-technical-interview/README.md

 #### 💡 Tip: Terraform CLI

-The `terraform` command could also be run directly in the `infrastructure` folder.
+The `terraform` command could also be used directly in the `infrastructure` folder.

 ## Infrastructure